lewagon/dotfiles/00-Setup/README.md

 - Once the setup is done, go through lectures #2 and #3 with lead-coach to learn command line basics (navigate in filesystem, create directories & files, launch Sublime Text) + basic git commands (`add`/`commit`/`push`).
 You'll need to know these commands to submit solutions to our 9-week challenges.

 - You can finally login to Kitt and get approved by the staff.
-Once, that's done, follow the instuction to correctly fork the challenges repo.
+Once that's done, follow the instuction to correctly fork the challenges repo.

 - Time to push your solution to the first two challenges `01-Submit-your-code` and `02-Buddies`.
 These challenges are simply sanity checks to ensure you have correctly forked the exercise repo.
 No real ruby code here.
 Serious things begin tomorrow, be prepared!